 Tell me about paying bills online

-Online payment is the fastest, easiest way to pay your bills, and is available for use with any U.S. financial institution where you have an account with check-writing privileges.
+Online payments are the fastest, easiest way to pay your bills, and are available for use with any U.S. financial institution where you have an account with check-writing privileges.
 You can use your checking account in conjunction with Quicken Bill Manager even if your financial institution doesn't offer online financial services of its own.
-Use online payment to:
+Use online payments to:

 - Inquire about an online payment instruction by sending an email message, update the status of a payment, or cancel an online payment instruction if the need arises.

 - How do I set up an online payee?

 - How do I create an online payment?

 - How do I check the status of an online payment?

 - How do I cancel an online payment?